Q1: Why should I join the East Atlanta Security Patrol?

 Q8: How do I contact the East Atlanta Security Patrol?

 The East Atlanta Security Patrol can be reached several ways.
 You may call or text us at 404-954-1568.
 You may send an e-mail to [email protected].
 You can post or send us a message on the East Atlanta Security Patrol Facebook page.
-You may also submit comments or questions via the Contact menu option on our website.
+You may also submit comments or questions via the Contact Us menu option on our website.
 If you see anything that requires an immediate police response, such as a crime in progress, a suspicious person or suspicious vehicle, we do request that you call 911 before calling the EASP.
 We are staffed by volunteers, so we can’t promise that we answer all calls, especially in the middle of the night.
-We do make every attempt to answer all calls while an officer is on duty.
+We do make every attempt to answer all calls while an officer is on duty and most calls when an officer is not on duty.
 We have about a 94% record of answering calls before you are sent to voicemail, and even voicemails are normally reviewed within a couple of minutes.

 Q9: What should I do If I’m going out of town?